-Clop Ransomware: Overview, Operating Mode, Prevention and Removal
+Clop Ransomware: Overview, Operating Mode, and Prevention [UPDATED 2024]

 Clop Ransomware belonging to a popular Cryptomix ransomware family is a dangerous file encrypting virus which actively avoids the security unprotected system and encrypts the saved files by planting the .Clop extension.

 It exploits AES cipher to encrypt pictures, videos, music, databases papers, and attach .CLOP or .CIOP file extension, which prevents victims from accessing personal data.
 For example, “sample.jpg” is renamed to “sample.jpg.Clop”.

 This way, the victims are pressured into paying the ransom within some time limit for the presumed fixing of their data.